simonsobs/sotodlib/docs/site_pipeline.rst

     method: "gaussian"
     width: 1
     basis: "fit_fr_mhz"
-  # Value that liklihoods are normalized to when making priors from them.
+  # Value that likelihoods are normalized to when making priors from them.
   prior_normalization: .2

   # Settings for the matching processes